-Land use specialists have written about these farmer-neighbor conflicts since at least the early 1980s.36 In eastern states like Massachusetts, Connecticut, New York, Pennsylvania and Maryland, local and/or state government agencies prevent conflicts by purchasing conservation easements on agricultural land that retain land in farming and, in the process, preclude the building of nonfarm residents that would generate complaints about agricultural operations on that land as well as on nearby parcels also still in farming.37 A regulatory approach used by some local governments is to zone farming areas so that few nonfarm residences may be built.
-For example, in the agriculturally zoned land of DeKalb County, Ill., building permits should not be granted for residential use unless the home is to be sited on at least a 40-acre parcel, because a "farm" is defined as being at least that size.38
+Land use specialists have written about these farmer-neighbor conflicts since at least the early 1980s.
+In eastern states like Massachusetts, Connecticut, New York, Pennsylvania and Maryland, local and/or state government agencies prevent conflicts by purchasing conservation easements on agricultural land that retain land in farming and, in the process, preclude the building of nonfarm residents that would generate complaints about agricultural operations on that land as well as on nearby parcels also still in farming.
+A regulatory approach used by some local governments is to zone farming areas so that few nonfarm residences may be built.
+For example, in the agriculturally zoned land of DeKalb County, Ill., building permits should not be granted for residential use unless the home is to be sited on at least a 40-acre parcel, because a "farm" is defined as being at least that size.

 When presenting the three options of: (1) farmers and complaining non-farmers settling their disputes in or out of court; (2) government preventing conflicts by purchasing conservation easements; and (3) zoning to preclude conflicts, we wanted the respondents to express their preference for only one rather than some combination or solutions (e.g., regulations and payments).
 Therefore, just before re-stating the three approaches, we inserted the qualifying sentence, "Probably only one approach can be used."
 In response, 58 percent in the weighted national sample chose "zone to restrict development" (Table 23).
-Across the six regional samples, there were also majorities of the surveyed owners in favor of the zoning approach, although in the Northeast it was a bare majority - 50.2 percent.39 Perhaps the support level was less because of the
+Across the six regional samples, there were also majorities of the surveyed owners in favor of the zoning approach, although in the Northeast it was a bare majority - 50.2 percent.
+Perhaps the support level was less because of thegreater prevalence in that region of conservation easement programs.
+That difference seems reflected in our finding that the Northeast had the largest percentage by far (31.1 percent) in favor of government paying landowners who volunteer not to develop (Table 23).